 NOTE : For projects involving a conservation restriction gift donated to the Applicant or the purchase of a conservation restriction by the Applicant, an undivided one-half joint interest in the conservation restriction must be conveyed to the city or town in which the project is located, or a state agency, to fulfill the grant requirements of Chapter 236 of the Acts of 2002.
 EEA strongly encourages Applicants to fulfill this requirement as part of the original conservation restriction transaction.

 Applications for these grants will be accepted from qualified IRS 501(c)(3) organizations that have been formed for one of the purposes described in Section 4 of Chapter 180 of the General Laws.
 An organization must have 501(c)(3) status at the time an application is submitted.
 Municipalities are not eligible for funding.

-The Conservation Partnership program is available only during specific times of year, and funds are available only through an open process which includes a qualified response to a Request for Responses (RFR).
+The Conservation Partnership program is available only during specific times of year, and funds are available only through an open process that includes a qualified response to a BID.
 Check back to this site often for information on the availability of funds each fiscal year.

 This information is provided by the Division of Conservation Services.

 Personalization is OFF.
 Your personal browsing history at Mass.gov is not visible because your personalization is turned off.
 To view your history, turn your personalization on.